Perfecting Your Dummy: How to Amp Up Your Text, Illustration Style, Technique & Page Design for Successful Submissions 2019

 Have taken one of these previous workshops with us: Picture Book Illustration: From Conception to Birth; the 2018 Crafting a Picture Book Dummy course; Illustration Intensive; Crash Course in Children's Publishing and Color, Light, Line & Texture.
 This workshop is a perfect opportunity to build on what you learned in those courses.

-When you arrive at this workshop, faculty will have reviewed your project description and sample art.
+When you arrive at this workshop, faculty will have reviewed your project description and sample art if you submitted it beforehand.
 On the opening morning, they will work with you to identify your goals for the weekend and follow that with close supervision throughout the weekend.

 Arrival, check in, orientation